EventStore/EventStore/docs/server/features/connectors/README.md

 # Understanding Connectors

-Connectors make it easy to integrate EventStoreDB data into other systems.
+Connectors make it easy to integrate data from KurrentDB into other systems.

 Each connector runs on the server-side and uses a catch-up subscription to receive events, filter or transform them, and push them to an external system via a [sink](https://en.wikipedia.org/wiki/Sink_(computing)).